Mariners lose to Angels 7-3 as playoff drought continues - WHIZ News

 Seattle dropped the opener to the Angels 2-1 and rallied for a 6-4 win on Saturday night to keep its hopes alive to the final day.

-But game No. 162 is as far as the Mariners got, although there is optimism the young core that arrived this season can carry Seattle into regular contention in the future.
+But the finale is as far as the Mariners got, although there is optimism the young core that arrived can carry Seattle into regular contention in the future.
 The Mariners finished 90-72, their best record since winning 93 games in 2003.

+“Baseball’s back in Seattle,” Servais said.
+“We didn’t get across the finish line, but I think everybody sees where we’re headed, and I’m really excited to see that many people jump on the bandwagon with us because it’s going to be a fun ride.”

 Seattle starter Tyler Anderson (7-11) wasn’t good from the outset, making his third start in eight days.
 Anderson was battered for nine runs in two innings barely a week earlier by the Angels.
 He made a spot start last Tuesday against Oakland, allowing one run in four innings.